1. What if I don't speak English?

 Pack your fishing rods in plastic tubes.
 Wrap them in towels or clothes or something to pad them.

 Most international airlines allow two check-in bags of less than 50 pounds each.
 Rod tubes must be less than 8 feet long.
-You can carry-on two smaller bags.
+You can carry-on two smaller bags on most airlines.
 I suggest you put your clothes in a soft duffle bag that goes in your empty cooler.
 When you go home, hopefully with fish, put the fish in the ice chest.
 Your duffle bag now becomes a carry-on bag!
-Some airlines do charge for fishing rods and rod tubes, so check with your individual airline.
+Check with your airline.
+Most charge now for the 2nd bag.
+Some charge for rod tubes.
+Others do not.
+There are extra charges for oversize and overweight so check first.

 Bring locks for your baggage!